-The Constitution allows Congress to restrict the amount of federal debt that may be incurred as part of its "power of the purse."
+The Constitution grants Congress the "power of the purse," which allows Congress to restrict the amount of federal debt.
 Under current law Congress exercises this power through the federal debt limit, which is codified at 31 U.S.C. §3101.
 Debt subject to limit is more than 99% of total federal debt, and includes debt held by the public (which is used to finance budget deficits) and debt issued to federal government accounts (which is used to meet federal obligations).

 Federal debt increases when total expenditures exceed total receipts (producing a budget deficit).
 Expansion of the federal lending portfolio, through programs like college student loans, also increases federal debt levels.
 Periods of sustained debt increases bring debt levels near the debt limit.
-CBO's January 2019 baseline projected that the debt subject to limit will be \$28.0 trillion at the end of FY2024 and \$33.7 trillion by the end of FY2029; debt held by the public is forecasted to equal \$22.1 trillion and \$28.7 trillion in those respective years.
+CBO's August 2019 baseline projected that the debt subject to limit will be \$28.5 trillion at the end of FY2024 and \$34.4 trillion by the end of FY2029; debt held by the public is forecasted to equal \$22.5 trillion and \$29.3 trillion in those respective years.

 The federal debt limit acts as a check to ensure that recent revenue and expenditure trends meet the approval of Congress.
-However, federal collection and spending decisions affecting debt levels may have been agreed to by Congress and the Administration well in advance of debt limit deliberations.
+However, the federal collection and spending decisions affecting debt levels may have been agreed to by Congress and the Administration well in advance of debt limit deliberations.
 Some past debt limit legislation has linked debt limit increases with fiscal policy proposals such as budget enforcement measures.